-Following are the major places in Ayodhya which should not be missed by any traveller, tourists and pilgrim.
+Following are some of the incredible places in Ayodhya which should not be missed by any traveller, tourists and pilgrim in 2020.
 So, let's learn about these significant places in the sacred city of Ayodhya.

 Ram Janmabhoomi is the major tourist attraction in Ayodhya throughout the year.
 This site is believed to be the birthplace of Lord Rama and since then, it has been considered a pilgrimage site in Hinduism.
 There used to be a famous temple at this site which is said to have been destroyed by Mughal Emperor Babur, who built Babri Masjid at the same site.

 Ram Janmabhoomi has been the major reason behind the Ayodhya dispute due to its destruction by the Muslim ruler and later on, the destruction of Babri Masjid by Hindus.
 Even though the land is the centre of dispute today, it is still visited by innumerable Hindu pilgrims every year.
 And is a must-visit in Ayodhya in 2020!